InterCity: History

-The Inter-City Rapid Transit Company was an Ohio interurban company, which began operations in 1930 as it had purchased its route from the Northern Ohio Traction & Light Company.
-It remained in operation till 1940.

-The use of Inter-City was reborn in the United Kingdom: A daily train of that name was introduced in 1950, running between the cities of London and Birmingham.
+The use of Inter-City started in the United Kingdom: A daily train of that name was introduced in 1950, running between the cities of London, Birmingham and Wolverhampton.
 This usage can claim to be the origin of all later usages worldwide.

-In 1966 British Rail introduced the brand InterCity for all of its express train routes, and in 1986 the term was adopted by the InterCity sector of British Rail.
+In 1966 British Rail introduced the brand, initially written 'Inter-City', for all of its express train routes, and in 1986 the term was adopted by the InterCity sector of British Rail.
 Following the privatisation of the railways in Great Britain, the term is no longer in official use there although many people still refer to fast long-distance services as InterCity trains.
-The brand still exists though, and belongs to the Department for Transport.
+The brand still exists and belongs to the Department for Transport.